FHantke/brave-browser-wiki/Wallet-support-FAQ.md

 To do that click on the "Get Started" button from brave://wallet and then on the 2nd screen at the bottom, select "I’ve lost my password and recovery phrase, create a new wallet."

 If you don't remember creating a wallet it might be that it was accidentally created in the past.

+# Can I sync my Brave Wallets between devices?

+We plan on adding it as an optional part of our Sync in the future here https://github.com/brave/brave-browser/issues/19762.

+Until that is implemented, you can simply restore your backup seed words onto all devices that you want.